threefoldtech/home/contribution/development_process.md

 We have branches for new features/disruptive changes.
 These have a prefix of `development_<relevantname>`

-Each project should define which branches to use & the branching strategy
+Each project and story should define which branches to use & the branching strategy.

+There should never be any branch on the system which can not be found back by looking at the stories in the "home" repo.
+Is title of the story in between []

 ### Pull requests